Back to Observability guides

 2. otel-collector-contrib: This project acts as a comprehensive repository of various integrations, including receivers for collecting telemetry data from different sources and exporters for sending data to diverse backends.

-Due to the vast number of integrations, you are advised to create custom otel-collector-contrib builds that include only the specific components you need.
+Due to the vast number of integrations, you are advised to create custom builds that include only the specific components you need.
 This can be done through the OpenTelemetry Collector Builder tool.

 4. Protocol (OTLP)